Manhunt continues for ‘dangerous’ Somerville bank robbery suspect who opened fire on police

 “We a have a suspect still on the loose.
 This person is dangerous,” Somerville Mayor Joseph Curtatone said.
 “He fired at a Somerville police officer.
 He has no regard for human life.
 He’s on the loose and we need the people to be vigilant.”

-As the search for the gunman unfolds, residents are being urged to avoid the area and report any suspicious activity.
+As the search for the gunman unfolds, residents are being urged to report any suspicious activity.

 Video from Sky7 HD showed SWAT teams going door-to-door at homes and businesses in the area of Davis Square as armored vehicles rolled through the neighborhood.

-One person was taken into custody shortly after the incident has since been cleared and released.
+One person was taken into custody shortly after the incident but was cleared and released.

 Somerville police are asking the public to be on the lookout for a man who was caught on surveillance camera robbing the bank.